-Transtrender is a word that will become familiar to everyone in the West.
+Transtrender is a word that should be familiar to everyone in the West.

 How things have changed; from a position, 15 years ago, when very few people knew what even transsexual meant and far less had actually thought about it, we have seen an explosion, first of ‘transgender’ and now, ‘transtrender’.